-Yuliya’s passion for Opera from the young age led her to become an awardee of the Presidential Award for Young Talents (Belarus, 2008), prize-holder of the International Vocal Competition ‘Little Opera’ in Kohtla-Järve (2008) and of the International Vocal Competition ‘I sing for you, Russia’ in Velikiye Luki (2009), while studying in her hometown of Vitebsk with Lyudmila Lukas.
+While studying with Lyudmila Lukas in her home town of Vitebsk, Yuliya’s passion for Opera from a young age led her to become an awardee of the Presidential Award for Young Talents (Belarus, 2008), prize-holder of the International Vocal Competition ‘Little Opera’ in Kohtla-Järve (2008) and of the International Vocal Competition ‘I sing for you, Russia’ in Velikiye Luki (2009).
 In Brisbane, under the guidance of Geoffrey Ashenden, Yuliya became a recipient of the Brisbane City Council Junior Championship Trophy (2011).
-In 2016 Yuliya graduated from the Queensland Conservatorium Griffith University with a Bachelor of Music, getting into the top 5% students.
-In January 2015 Yuliya was awarded Cuskelly Summer School Scholarship.
-That month, she also sung the role of Yuliya Pachulskaya in 4MBS premier of Sean Ross’ Tchaikovsky: Angel of Music.
+In 2016 Yuliya graduated from the Queensland Conservatorium Griffith University with a Bachelor of Music degree, getting into the top 5% of students.
+In January 2015 Yuliya was awarded the Cuskelly Summer School Scholarship.
+That month, she also sang the role of Yuliya Pachulskaya in the 4MBS Premier of Sean Ross’ Opera ‘Tchaikovsky: Angel of Music’.

-At the Royal Northern College of Music Yuliya is learning from Hilary Summers and Lynne Dawson, continuously performs with RNCM Songsters in a number of prestigious concerts such as ‘Revolution Retrospective’ at The Stoller Hall, Leeds Lieder International Concerts Season, Maggie’s Center Opera Gala, Manchester Cathedral Solo Recital and Rachmaninov Festival in London.
-Yuliya’s most recent Opera roles include Giulia in Rossini’s La Scala di Seta scenes (January 2018), Lauretta (Gianni Schicchi, December 2018, RNCM) and Geraldine (A Hand of Bridge’ and Giulia in Rossini’s ‘La Scala di Seta’.
+At the Royal Northern College of Music, Yuliya was taught by Hilary Summers and Lynne Dawson.
+She performed regularly with the RNCM Songsters in a number of prestigious concerts such as ‘Revolution Retrospective’ at The Stoller Hall, Leeds Lieder International Concerts Season, Maggie’s Center Opera Gala, Manchester Cathedral Solo Recital and Rachmaninov Festival in London.
+Yuliya’s recent Opera roles include Blanche de la Force in Poulenc’s ‘Dialogues des Carmélites’, Lauretta in Puccini’s ‘Gianni Schicchi’, Geraldine in Barber’s ‘A Hand of Bridge’ and Giulia in Rossini’s ‘La Scala di Seta’.
 Being a native Russian and English speaker, this young Opera singer has been developing her Italian, German and French skills.
-Her enthusiasm towards Italian language excellence has been encouraged by Società Dante Aligieri Scholarship twice (March 2016, March 2017).
+Her enthusiasm towards Italian language excellence has been encouraged by the Società Dante Aligieri Scholarship twice (March 2016, March 2017).

 Yuliya has performed in Master Classes for the renowned professionals across the World: Sir John Tomlinson (UK), Carlos Montané (Indiana, USA), Janice Chapman AUA (Australia), Dennis O'Neill (UK), Andrew Shore (UK), Janice Watson (UK).
+She has also been privileged to be selected four times for the Opera North Residency Programme in Leeds.

-Yuliya has been privileged to be selected four times for Opera North Residency Program in Leeds.
-She is also the youngest Opera graduate of Master of Music (Intensive) and Advanced Post-Graduate Diploma, both of which, Yuliya has completed with Distinction.
-In March she has received an offer to the most prestigious music college degree – International Artist Diploma (RNCM), to which only six musicians each year are accepted.
-This year has been especially fruitful for Yuliya, as not only she has received an opportunity to perform with recitals in four Baltic countries - Latvia, Lithuania, Estonia and Finland (July 2019 Alion Blatic Scholarship), but also became a Gold Medal Opera Prize winner of VI Alion Baltic International Music Competition 2019.
+Yuliya is the youngest RNCM Opera graduate of Master of Music (Intensive) and Advanced Post-Graduate Diploma, both of which, she completed with Distinction.
+The time before the Covid-19 Crisis has been particularly fruitful for Yuliya.
+She received an opportunity to perform with recitals in four Baltic countries - Latvia, Lithuania, Estonia and Finland (July 2019 Alion Baltic Scholarship), and was a Gold Medal Opera Prize winner at the VI Alion Baltic International Music Competition 2019.